By: Nick Callos

 For instance, Dubai’s population declined by 8% in 2020, as economic upheaval caused many foreign workers to lose their jobs (and therefore their visas).
 In Singapore, the foreign population dropped 2% in the first six months of the pandemic.
 In the second half of 2020, the United States, hit especially hard by COVID-19, witnessed a 90% drop in new immigration.

-In this guide on working abroad after the COVID-19 pandemic, we’ll show you how to find the best employment opportunities overseas.
+In this guide, we’ll show you how to find the best employment opportunities overseas.

 Option 1: Follow the Digital Nomad Visa Boom

 Do you have a steady income as a freelancer or remote employee?

 We have some good news: You can live and work abroad under a digital nomad visa scheme.
 More governments are offering digital nomad visas as a way to attract talent to live, work, and spend money in their country.

 As you know, the COVID-19 pandemic gave rise to remote working.
 In mid-2021, nearly 70% of office workers were working from home (Gallup survey), though that number continues to fluctuate in 2022 and beyond as employers and employees butt heads over whether to continue the trend.